How to Install Waterfox on Debian (13, 12, 11)

 BrowserWorks Waterfox 6.x.x

-Finally, create a desktop entry file so Waterfox appears in your application menu and launcher.
-This allows you to launch Waterfox through your desktop environment’s interface:
+Create a desktop entry file so Waterfox appears in your application menu:

 sudo tee /usr/share/applications/waterfox.desktop > /dev/null << 'EOF'